FelixCenusa/PiPullV3/readme.md

 - Implemented a Kanban board for task management and feature suggestions.
 - Added an architecture viewer for visualizing the project structure.

+### **Security:**

+#### **Input Validation & Sanitization:**

+- **Sanitizing User Inputs:** All user inputs are cleaned up by removing potentially harmful HTML or JavaScript, preventing Cross-Site Scripting (XSS) attacks.
+- **HTML Encoding:** User-generated content is encoded so that special characters cannot be interpreted as executable code.
+- **Regex Validation:** Regular expressions are used to ensure fields like usernames, emails, and passwords meet specific security standards, reducing the risk of invalid or malicious data being submitted.

+#### **Password Security:**

+- **Hashing and Salting:** Passwords are hashed and salted using bcrypt, ensuring they are never stored as plain text.
+This makes it difficult for attackers to retrieve passwords even if they gain access to the database.
+- **Password Strength Requirements:** Users must create strong passwords that include a mix of uppercase and lowercase letters, numbers, and special characters.

+#### **Session Security:**

+- **Secure Session Management:** User sessions are securely tied to each user, and session cookies are configured to prevent cross-site scripting attacks.
+- **Session Expiration:** Sessions automatically expire after a period of inactivity, preventing unauthorized access if a user forgets to log out.

+#### **IP-Based View Counting:**

+- **Hashed IP Addresses:** IP addresses are hashed before storage, maintaining user privacy while allowing the system to differentiate between unique and total page views.
+- **Unique View Counting:** By using hashed IPs, I can track unique visitors to provide accurate statistics without compromising user anonymity.
+- **Rate Limiting:** Will implement IP based rate limiting later, but for now captcha is very good at stopping bots.

+#### **File Upload Security:**

+- **File Size Limits:** Limits are placed on file sizes to prevent oversized uploads that could harm system performance or be used for denial-of-service attacks.
+- **File Path and Name Security:** Uploaded files are renamed and stored securely, with path and filename sanitization ensuring no malicious paths or characters compromise the system.
+- **MIME Type Checking:** File uploads are validated by checking MIME types to ensure that the content matches the declared file extension, protecting against malicious content disguised as safe file types.

+#### **SQL Injection Prevention:**

+- **Parameterized Queries:** All database queries use parameterized statements, preventing SQL injection attacks by ensuring user input is never directly inserted into SQL commands.

+#### **Ongoing Security Monitoring:**

+- I continuously monitor the platform for vulnerabilities and apply updates as necessary.
+If any security issue is noticed, I am quick to address it to keep the platform secure.
 ---

 ## **Self-Hosted Features**